OzZVidz/FakeSSNScamGag/README.md

 # HOW TO RUN:

 (1.)
-Download the SSN grabber.py file anywhere onto your computer (2.)
+Download the script.py file anywhere onto your computer (2.)
 Open Chrome, Firefox, or Safari.
 (3.)
 Navigate to https://py3.codeskulptor.org/
 (4.)
 Click "load" (Little picture of a folder)